ajitha26/transformers-101/tokenisers_embed/readme.md

 Use models known for stable and longer generation capability.

-Fine-tune models with data encouraging full-sentence completion.
+Fine-tune models with data encouraging full-sentence completion.(DONT DO THIS)